Editor-in-Chief: Panxin Zhong

 Web Editor: Alexandra Irimia

-Alexandra Irimia is a PhD student in Comparative Literature at Western University.
+Alexandra Irimia is a third-year PhD student in Comparative Literature at Western University.
 While completing a BA in Political Science, she majored in Literary Theory and Comparative Literature and minored in French Studies at the University of Bucharest.
-After studying in Bucharest and at Charles University in Prague for her MA dissertation on blindness in literature, she is currently aiming to develop a theoretical approach to empty signifiers in literature and contemporary arts.
-Other research fields of her interest are film and photography studies, which hint at a more general preference for the infinite play of intermediality.
-Alexandra’s work revolves around formal paradoxes of representation, seeking to explore the many relations that can be established between texts and images, with a particular emphasis on the topics of the figure, figurability, and their negative ontological regimes.
+After studying in Bucharest and Prague for her MA dissertation on blindness in literature, she developed a theoretical approach to empty signifiers in literature and contemporary arts at the Centre of Excellence in Image Study with support from the FIGURA-UQAM research center in Montreal.
+She is now investigating literary and cinematic narratives about bureaucracy in the second half of the twentieth century, with a focus on the figure of the scrivener and practices of institutional writing.
+Alexandra’s work revolves around formal paradoxes of representation, seeking to explore the many relations at work between texts and images, with a particular emphasis on the topics of the figure, figurability, and their negative ontological regimes.
 Occasionally, she ventures into the troubled waters of translation.